fed-franz/bitcoin-network-simulator/README.md

 # local-btc-net
-A local Bitcoin network reproduced with Docker
+It allows to locally simulate a Bitcoin network with Docker.
+Currently working with Testnet only.

 1. Create an isolated network: docker network create --internal --subnet 10.1.1.0/24 btcnet